FairwindsOps/pentagon/docs/getting-started.md

 ### _start-project_

  `pentagon start-project` creates a new project in your workspace directory and creates a matching virtualenv for you.
 Most values have defaults that should get you up and running very quickly with a new pentagon project.
 You may also clone an existing pentagon project if one exists.
+You may set any of these options as environment variables instead by prefixing them with `PENTAGON_`, for example, for security purposes `PENTAGON_aws_access_key` can be used instead of `--aws-access-key`

  #### Options
   * **-f, --config-file**: